COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 What's in this for you?

-The owner of the Guidebook websites (Mark Rainsley) receives no money or profit for running the site although he does receive a small commission on books sold through the Bookshop section and advertisers have sometimes provided kit and/or discounts.
-The Community Pages and webspace are paid for by Mark.
+As of October 2015, Mark Gawler now runs the site, and receives no money or profit for running it although he does receive a small commission on books sold through the Bookshop section and advertisers have sometimes provided kit and/or discounts.
+The costs of providing the Community Pages and webspace are paid for by Mark.

-This discussion gives an insight into the general philosophy behind the site and Mark's attitude to its overall ethos.
+This discussion gives an insight into the general philosophy behind the site and Mark Rainsley's attitude to its overall ethos.
+This ethos still applies.

 Some of the advertisers have also supported me with paddling kit on occasion.
 Believe me, we don't do this for any material benefit.